Contact

 Utilities

 The most common utilities covered by condo fees in Calgary are water and heat, although this does vary from building to building.
-In some apartments, electricity is also covered by the condo fees you pay, although this is becoming less commonplace as the years pass by.
+In some apartments, electricity is also covered by the condo fees you pay, although this is becoming less commonplace as the years pass.

-Get a good grasp of what is and is not covered by your condo fees before buying any unit.
-Take, for example, if you were to buy in an older development with an ancient heating system – your electricity bill may be much higher when compared to a newer building with individual heating systems for each unit.
+Before buying any unit, get a good grasp of what is and is not covered by your condo fees.
+For example, if you were to buy into an older development with an ancient heating system, your electricity bill may be much higher than in a newer building with individual systems for each unit.

-Heating costs in older buildings with less efficient heating systems are typically shared between units on a per square foot basis, so keep that in mind when you’re out and about browsing apartment buildings.
+Heating costs in older buildings with less efficient heating systems are typically shared between units on a per-square-foot basis, so keep that in mind when you’re browsing apartment buildings.

 Reserve Fund

 What is a reserve fund exactly?
-You should know since condo fees that aren’t used to pay for utilities, maintenance and other costs will be put into your building’s reserve fund.
+You should know that condo fees that aren’t used to pay for utilities, maintenance, and other costs will be put into your building’s reserve fund.

 This fund is basically there as a safety net for repairs to the building in case of an emergency or necessary renovations.
 Every condo board must have a reserve fund to cover the costs of big-ticket items that arise eventually.